sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

    * - Title
      - Description
    * - Imputing With Constant
-     - It imputes missing value with constant value.
-It fills missing values (None) in selected columns with given constant value for the corresponding column, in the incoming DataFrame
+     - It imputes missing value with a constant value.
+It fills missing values (None) in selected columns with a given constant value for the corresponding column, in the incoming        DataFrame
    * - Imputing With Mean Value
      - Imputing the continuous variables by mean
    * - Imputing With Median
      - Imputing with missing value with median value.
-It fills missing values (None) in selected columns with median value in the corresponding column, in the incoming DataFrame.
+It fills missing values (None) in selected columns with a median value in the corresponding column, in the incoming                 DataFrame.
    * - Imputing With Mode Value
-     - Imputing with most frequently observed value.
-It fills missing values (None) in selected columns with most frequently observed value in the corresponding column, in the incoming DataFrame.
+     - Imputing with the most frequently observed value.
+It fills missing values (None) in selected columns with the most frequently observed value in the corresponding column, in       the incoming DataFrame.